flox/flox/pkgdb/docs/garbage-collection.md

 ## Staleness

-The 30 day timer can be modified using the option `-a,--min-age AGE` where `AGE` is _number of days_.
+The 30-day timer can be modified using the option `-a,--min-age AGE` where `AGE` is _number of days_.

 The flag `--dry-run` may be used to list stale databases without actually